justincampbell/talks/make-up-your-own-hello-world.md

 it has to store the information I gave it somewhere.
 One thing I don't want to do is use an external database.
-Yes, I would probably use a database such as Postgres, Redis, et cetera in a real app, but that seems like a lot of work when doing language exploration.
+Yes, I would probably use a database such as Postgres, Redis, et cetera in a real app, but if I'm trying to learn many languages, maintaining a SQL database would be a lot of work.
+Redis would be easier, but still is an external dependency.
-So let's try to keep the state of the world in memory somewhere, and that also forces me to think about concurrency.
+So I want to keep the state of the world in memory somewhere, and that also forces me to think about concurrency.

 ---